Feastio

 An order of La Petite Grocery's famous blue crab beignets was a given; Kel and I were on a mission to try the best beignets in New Orleans.

-Our appetizer arrived with three delicately deep-fried balls of crabmeat topped with sea salt flakes and served with a lemon wedge and malt vinegar aioli.
+Our appetizer arrived with three delicately deep-fried balls of crab meat, topped with sea salt flakes, and served with a lemon wedge and malt vinegar aioli.

 Other appetizers included yellowfin tuna tartare with olives and cucumbers, ricotta dumplings with golden beets, and crispy pork belly with kimchi and fish sauce caramel.